Hi I'm Annie - Designer, Maker, Mum & Raver.

 My background is in fashion and costume.
 I always dreamed of having my own clothing brand, but it wasn't until the birth of my daughter, in June 2017, that things started to take shape.
-I was making kids clothing for her and friends kids because I felt there was a gap in the market for gender neutral clothing that weren’t dull colours or a bit plain, so I started making them for her myself.
+I found it hard to find gender-neutral clothes for her that weren't in dull colours or just a bit plain, so I started making them for her myself.

 Frustratingly as a young business with a limited budget it's extremely difficult to tick all of the boxes throughout the supply chain.
 Also everyone has a different idea of what "eco" means to them, organic, fair trade, buy local, vegan, cruelty free.
 I know I try to live and work as consciously as possible and hope these values will be reflected in the brand.

 Raising Ravers garments are not mass produced cheaply.
 They are made in small quantities, they are quality pieces made to last.
 We hope each piece will become a treasured heirloom to be passed down to siblings or friends for years to come.
 Our oversized designs and generous sizing means garments can be worn for longer; which is great for your pocket and our planet.
 Baby and kids wear can be so fast fashion especially when garments are grown out of so quickly; I hope our approach will do its bit to be slow fashion not throw away.

 I’m sure we’re far from perfect though we are open to new ideas on how to improve and until then please know good ethics are a conscious thought process throughout our work...never an afterthought.